binmek94th/binmek94th/README.md

 - Managed network infrastructure, backup systems, and disaster recovery solutions.
 - Installed and maintained **state-of-the-art software systems** to improve the company's IT operations.

-### **System Administrator**
-**Wholesome Kitchen** | March 2021 - June 2023
-- Installed and managed a **restaurant management system** that handled employee status, daily sales, and inventory tracking.
-- Ensured smooth operation of the system by troubleshooting and resolving technical issues.

 ## 🛠️ Skills

 ### **Backend Development**